Skip to content

 • This is a key difference from the WHERE clause

-5. Non-Aggregation Functions: Execute non-aggregation functions in select-clause
+5. Non-Aggregate Functions: Execute non-aggregate functions in the select-clause

 • Process expressions and functions that do not require aggregation